Novo (company): 1922–1925

+August Krogh and his wife Marie became interested in insulin upon hearing about it while on an American lecture tour in 1923; they modified their itinerary to meet with insulin discoverers Frederick Banting, John Macleod, Charles Best, and James Collip.
+August Krogh received permission to produce insulin in Denmark; Krogh and Hans Christian Hagedorn, with funding and facilities support from August Kongsted, began experimenting with means of extracting and purifying insulin from fish and rabbit pancreases.

+Known as the Insulin Laboratory, the research and production arm was operated as a unit of Kongsted's pharmaceutical company, Løvens Kemiske Fabrik.
+Kongsted rented a factory in Emdrup, Denmark, in late 1923 to help meet the demand for insulin.
+The Insulin Laboratory and the factory were spun off into a new company, Nordisk Insulin Laboratorium, in July 1924.
+The company was founded with an associated foundation and the three men served as the board of directors for both, with the foundation board membership barring them from profiting on the sale of insulin.
+The foundation and Nordisk Insulin signed articles of association in 1926 and the foundation received tax-exempt status by royal decree in January 1927.

 In 1925, brothers Harald and Thorvald Pedersen, who were former employees of Nordisk, formed their own company, Novo Terapeutisk Laboratorium.
-Novo and Nordisk competed until they merged in 1989 to become Novo Nordisk A/S.
+Novo and Nordisk competed until they merged in 1989 to become Novo Nordisk.

 1982–1994

-The company established its presence in the United States in 1982 and Canada in 1984.
+The company established its presence in the US in 1982 via a joint venture with Squibb Corporation and Canada in 1984.
+In 1985, the company introduced the first insulin pen device called Novopen.

-In 1989, Novo Industri A/S (Novo Terapeutisk Laboratorium) and Nordisk Gentofte A/S (Nordisk Insulinlaboratorium) merged to become Novo Nordisk A/S, the world's largest producer of insulin with headquarters in Bagsværd, Copenhagen.

-In 1991, Novo Nordisk Engineering (now NNE A/S) demerged after working as in-house consultants at Novo Nordisk for years, to provide standard engineering services (end-to-end engineering) to pharma manufacturing companies.

-In 1994, Novo Nordisk's existing information technology units was spun out as NNIT A/S. The company was converted into a wholly owned aktieselskab in 2004 In March 2015, NNIT was floated on the Nasdaq Nordic.
+In 1989, Novo Industri (Novo Terapeutisk Laboratorium) and Nordisk Gentofte (Nordisk Insulinlaboratorium) merged to become Novo Nordisk, the world's largest producer of insulin with headquarters in Bagsværd, Copenhagen.
+In 1991, Novo Nordisk Engineering (now NNE) demerged after working as in-house consultants at Novo for years, to provide standard engineering services (end-to-end engineering) to pharma manufacturing companies.
+In 1994, Novo's existing information technology units was spun out as NNIT.
+The company was converted into a wholly owned aktieselskab in 2004 In March 2015, NNIT was floated on the Nasdaq Nordic.